fpasquinisantos/data202/02visualization/vis01_graphobjects.md

 ---

-Got it — thanks for clarifying.
-You want the reflection less on “ethics of stacked vs grouped” and more on **automation vs control** and **portability vs transparency** in visualization grammars.
-Here’s a structured reflection you could use for reading or as a wrap-up slide:

----

 # Reflection: Visualization Grammars

 Graphing libraries are not neutral.
 They encode decisions made by developers about what should be easy, what should be hard, and what defaults should represent “good” visualization.